 “Thanks, Anne,” said the girl who lived near him.
 “I didn’t fancy Karate tonight when we have that party to go to.”

 He decided to follow them, but as he passed the call box he noticed an address book had been left on the side.
 He went in, picked it up and flicked through but it looked new and there was not much in it.
 He was about to throw it down when he noticed an entry, My Mate Monica, and a telephone number.
 This is unbelievable, he thought.
 It’s like a message, a sign that has been left for me.
 Monica, a lovely name for a lovely young woman.
 A woman who is sure to want to be my new partner in life.
 Not at all like that snivelling young sixteen-year-old.

 A month later, Monica was clearing a table and looked over as Anne walked into Benito's Italian restaurant and stood posing at the door.

 "Go on then," Anne said.
 "Get off and get ready for your karate."

 Monica gave a smile.
 "You didn't have to come so early.
 It don't start till seven."

 Anne grinned back and walked across towards the staff changing room with Monica following.
 "No, you done me a right good turn yesterday, so I'm returning the favour."

 "You've already done me a favour getting me this job.
-Working at that Gallaher factory was the worst job I've ever had, and it's great coming to work dressed up and wearing make-up."
+Working at the Gallaher factory was the worst job ever, and it's great coming to work dressed up and wearing make-up."